Electric car use by country: United Kingdom

+As of May 2026 the top selling EV in the UK is the Tesla Model Y with 116,000 units sold.

 Government incentives

 The government offered purchase incentives via the Plug-in Car Grant program beginning in 2011.
 The program was extended to include vans in February 2012 and in October 2016 to include large electric trucks.
 As of September 2018, a total of 176,962 eligible cars have benefited with the subsidy since the launch of the Plug-in Car Grant in 2011, and, as of September 2018, the number of claims made through the Plug-in Van Grant scheme totaled 5,218 units since the launch of the programme in 2012.
 In April 2014 and December 2015, the government extended the program with modifications.
 Eligible ultra-low emission vehicles (ULEVs) included hydrogen fuel cell vehicles.

 Separately, the government subsidized homeowners to install charge points at home via the "Electric Vehicle Homecharge Scheme".
 All-electric vehicles and eligible plug-in hybrids qualify for a 100% discount from the London congestion charge.
 However, effective from 8 April 2019, the ULED scheme will be replaced with the Cleaner Vehicle Discount, which restrict the discount only to vehicles which are Euro 6, emit up to 75g/km of and have a minimum 20 mi zero-emission range.
 A further phase from October 2021 will mean that only zero-emission vehicles (battery electric vehicle and hydrogen fuel cell vehicles) will qualify for the discount, which will be phased out completely from December 2025.